j-sieben/UTL_TEXT/UTL_TEXT/readme.txt

-To install UTL_TEXT,
+To install UTL_TEXT, run install.bat in this folder.

-- move to this folder from within a command line
-- set NLS_LANG to GERMAN_GERMANY.AL32UTF8 to avoid problems with umlaute and Unicode characters
-- call utl_text_install.sql with the name of the owner of the tool wihtin your database and the default language
+The script will ask for the required parameter values.
+It is recommended to install the utility in a dedicated utility owner and run install_client.bat to grant access to any schema you require.
+This way, you won't double the code in several schemas.